Mischief in Wonderland: Plot

-The king of Irgendwo is beset by worries: The food stocks are empty and he has no money.
-The only way out, proposed by his advisers Schnorr and Astropolex, to marry off his young daughter to the Sultan of Persipanien, fails: The princess denied the marriage and the sultan wants a rich wife.
+The King of Irgendwo ("Somewhereland") is beset by worries.
+His country's food stocks are running low and his coffers are empty.
+The only way out, as proposed by his advisers Schnorr and Astropolex, is to marry off his young daughter to the rich Sultan of Persipanien.
+However, the plan never gains traction because the young princess angrily rejects the idea of getting married and the Sultan insists on a rich bride.

 One night during a thunderstorm, a young woman arrives at the castle.
-The king lets her in and gives her the last milk ration.
-She turns out to be a fairy who now wants to thank him: He receives a magic button with which he can ask for any food he wants.
+The King lets her in and gives her the last milk ration.
+She turns out to be a fairy who now wants to thank him.
+He receives a magic button with which he can ask for any food he wants.
 Soon the inhabitants of the little kingdom are living in a wonderland.
-From the village fountain now gushes wine and lemonade, the fountain itself is made of marzipan and the fences are made of chocolate.
-To avoid jeopardizing the splendor, a rice pudding mountain is built around the kingdom.
+Wine and lemonade now gush from the village fountain, the fountain itself is made of marzipan and the fences are made of chocolate.
+To protect the splendor, a rice pudding mountain ridge is built around the kingdom.

 But soon people, especially children, realize there are disadvantages.
 All the people are fat and the school is closed due to "laziness".
 They ask the princess for help, as she is the only person who has avoided eating too much.
-But the adults got used to the new way of life, so a riot breaks out in the land of milk and honey ...
+But the adults have gotten used to the new way of life, so unrest breaks out in the land of milk and honey ...